“I don’t wanna classify you like an animal in the zoo”

 Salt & pepper

-Put chickpeas & ½ of the reserved aquafaba in food processor.
+Put the chickpeas & 1/2 of the reserved aquafaba in a food processor.
 Blend until roughly smooth.
 Add garlic, red pepper, tahini & lemon juice – blend.
 Drizzle olive oil until smooth texture.
 Add salt & pepper to taste.